16 Spring Haircut Trends To Inspire Your Next Salon Appointment

 Feathered Layers

 Feathered layers are going nowhere fast, but this season, they’re being blown inwards, rather than outwards, much like this style by hairstylist Denice Corea.
-Invest in a handy blowdry brush like BabylissPRO Nano Titanium Professional Hot Air Dryer Brush or if you’re a dab hand with a hairdryer, grab a ceramic brush.
-R29 rates ghd Ceramic Vented Round Brush.
+Invest in a handy blowdry brush like BaByliss Hydro-Fusion 4-in-1 Hair Dryer Brush, £48.48, or if you’re a dab hand with a hairdryer, grab a ceramic brush.
+R29 rates ghd’s The Blow Dryer, £26.
 Smith advises working with your chosen hairstylist to determine the shortest length you’re comfortable with, whether the initial layer ends at your cheekbone, your chin or your collarbone, for example.

 The “Halo” Cut